qor/doc/admin/extend_admin.md

 # Extend QOR Admin

-QOR Admin aims to to be a flexible, easily extendable, and highly configurable admin framework that could fit most business requirements.
+QOR Admin aims to be a flexible, easily extendable, and highly configurable admin framework that could fit most business requirements.
 In this chapter, we will learn how to extend the admin framework.

 ## Resource